 Patients whose cancer is confined to the bladder, who have adequate kidney function and hearing, and have no severe nerve damage, may be candidates for neoadjuvant chemotherapy.

 Studies show that neoadjuvant chemotherapy improves survival by up to 10%.
-The benefit may be even — up to a 40% greater cure rate — among patients whose cancer is nearly eliminated by the chemotherapy.
+The benefit may be even better — up to a 40% greater cure rate — among patients whose cancer is nearly eliminated by the chemotherapy.
 Surgery is still essential, but the chemotherapy improves the results of the surgery.

 For this reason, all bladder cancer patients at Roswell Park are evaluated to determine if they are eligible to receive neoadjuvant chemotherapy.